lpokorski/terraform-azure-aws-vpn-active-active-with-bgp/README.md

 ## Outputs

 ## Testing Virtual Machines
+Terraform scripts deploy Virtual Machines (one on Azure Site and one on AWS site) which could be used for connectivity testing over VPN connections.

 ### SSH Public Key
 Each of testing Virtual Machine requires to use ssh keys for SSH connection.
 Before deploying terrform scripts include your public ssh key into terraform variable "ssh_publiv_key".